Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: Experiments and Analysis

 \subsection{Experimental Results}

-From Table~\ref{tab:performance}, we can observe that AAR achieves better results than SGEmb, which is because AAR is equipped with a better encoder, attention mechanisms, and entity \textit{type} information.
+From Table~\ref{tab:performance} and Figure \ref{fig:results-trend}, we can observe that AAR achieves better results than SGEmb, which is because AAR is equipped with a better encoder, attention mechanisms, and entity \textit{type} information.
 To explore the impact of each aspect in our ClinicalKBQA, we studied models with only one aspect of information.
-SGEmb-\textit{entity $\&$ sub-graph} and AAR-\textit{entity $\&$ context}, which only leverage entity embeddings, achieve relatively higher precision and lower recall, and the number of predicted answers is much fewer than that of ground-truth.
-This is because different answer candidates have different entity embeddings and matching scores, which makes the model favor the answer with the highest score.
+SGEmb-\textit{entity $\&$ sub-graph} and AAR-\textit{entity $\&$ context}, which only leverage entity embeddings, achieve relatively higher precision and lower recall, and the number of predicted answers is much fewer than that of the ground-truth.
+This is due to the fact that different answer candidates have different entity embeddings and matching scores, which makes the model favor the answer with the highest score.

 On the other hand, models that only consider \textit{path} and \textit{type} achieve relatively lower precision and higher recall since different candidates may share common \textit{type} and \textit{path} embeddings and have the same matching score.
 Thus, the number of predicted answers are much more than that of the ground-truth.
 Models with only \textit{path} information perform significantly better than other variants with only one aspect, which indicates \textit{path} is the most significant factor for our ClinicalKBQA.
 Finally, AAR-\textit{type $\&$ path} achieves the best accuracy and Micro-F1 score.